Python Or R, Which Performs Better In Data Science?

 R programs are ideal for visualizing your data in attractive graphics.
 In contrast, it is easier to integrate Python programs with other programs in an engineering environment.

 Fortunately, most major cloud-based platforms support Mr and Python machine learning services.
 That is why most organizations use both languages to carry out projects.
-For example, the practice of some organizations is that they perform data analysis and discovery in the early stages using the R programming language.
+For example, some organizations use the R programming language to analyze and discover data in the early stages.
 When the data set is to be provided to the model, they go to Python.

 last word